binli2020/aws-bootcamp-cruddur-2023/journal/week2.md

     opentelemetry-instrumentation-flask
     opentelemetry-instrumentation-requests
     ```
-    Then run `pip install -r requirements.txt` to install the libraries in the terminal.
+    * Then run `pip install -r requirements.txt` to install the libraries in the terminal.
+  2. Initialize
     * Add codes into `app.py`
     ```python
     from opentelemetry import trace
     from opentelemetry.instrumentation.flask import FlaskInstrumentor